-Bar 260 $\frac{1}{2}$ A (\rightarrow GE \rightarrow FE \rightarrow EE) contains the following versions (the solo piano in Chopin's handwriting and the strings chord in another hand):
+t.
+260 1⁄2A (\rightarrow GE \rightarrow FE \rightarrow EE) contains the following version (the solo piano part is in Chopin's handwriting, and the strings chord is in another hand):

-Attention is drawn to the mistaken record of the trill on etb^3 (the absence of an accidental above this trill indicates f^3 as the top note, which is obvious nonsense).
-The inept voice-leading, in which the solo piano takes up the orchestra etb^1 with a delay and only in the highest voice, also suggests an error.
-ReF makes it possible to identify this mistake: the part of the second violins should contain not etb^1 , but fb^1 .
-Against the background of the authentic $gb-fb^1-bb^1$ chord the source version of the solo part could be recognised as corresponding to Chopin's intention; we give it in the main text
+Attention is drawn to the mistaken record of the trill on ebb^3 (the absence of an accidental above this trill denotes f^3 as the upper note, which is obvious nonsense).
+The suspicion of an error is also suggested by the inept voice-leading, in which the solo piano takes on the orchestral ebb^1 with a delay and only in the top voice.
+ReF makes it possible to identify this mistake: the part of the second violins should contain not ebb^1 , but fb^1 .
+The version with fb^1 appears to correspond to Chopin's intention, and we give it in the main text.

-The not completely parallel voice-leading $-db^1$ in L.H. passes directly to eb^{1} in bar 261, while db^{3} passes to eb^{3} in the R.H. via ebb3 - is a phenomenon encountered in several works by Chopin, such as Concerto in E minor Op.
-11, second movement, bar 29 and third movement, bars 279-280, Waltz in Gb Op.
-70 bar 56, Fantaisie in F minor Op.
+The not completely parallel voice-leading occurring only in the solo part - db^1 in the L.H. passes directly to eb^1 in bar 261, while db^3 passes to eb^3 in the R.H. $via\ ebb^3$ - is a phenomenon encountered in several compositions by Chopin, such as Concerto in E minor Op.
+11, second movement, bar 29 and third movement, bars 279-280, Waltz in Gb NE 42, bar 56, Fantaisie in F minor Op.
 49, bar 104 and 273 and possibly Polonaise in C# minor Op.
 26 no. 1, bars 69-70.
-A similar situation occurred also in bars 243-244 of this movement of the Concerto. where Chopin ultimately smoothed out the harmonic progression (see commentary to those bars).
-Taking into consideration the above correction made by Chopin, and the fact that in the discussed place the alignment of db1 and ebb3, multiplied by means of a trill and not blended into the chord texture, appears more vividly, we propose the version given as a variant, in which a smooth harmonic sound is achieved at the cost of a slight modification of the rhythm (alleviated by the fermata).
+A similar situation took place also in bars 243-244 of this movement of the Concerto, in which Chopin finally smoothed out the harmonic progression (see commentary to those bars).
+Taking into consideration the above correction made by the composer, and the fact that the combination of db^1 and ebb^3 , multiplied by a trill and not immersed into the chord texture, appears more distinctly in the discussed passage, we propose the version given as the variant, in which a harmonically smoothed sonority is achieved at the cost of a slight modification of the rhythm (alleviated by the fermata).